-Weight loss medications are tools that can help by decreasing appetite, decreasing food cravings, increasing satiety (fullness), or decreasing absorption.
-Medications are often overlooked as helpful tools to help patients with obesity.
-Also, it’s important to point out that many patients have never been on weight loss medications.
+Weight loss medicines are effective weight loss aids that can help by decreasing appetite, decreasing food cravings, increasing satiety (fullness), and/or decreasing absorption.
+Weight loss prescription medications from a medical weight loss center are often overlooked as helpful tools to help patients with obesity.

-A few of the common questions we get in our clinic about medications are listed below:
+Some of the common questions we get in our clinic about weight loss medication prescriptions include:

 Q: “Are weight loss medications safe?"